Wicken Fen's iconic windpump stands on the edge of Sedge Fen, a reminder of the former peat digging industry which was once widespread in the Fens.

 A new wheel was constructed, the original metal fittings attached, and then re-installed in the windpump.
 The project cost approximately £13,000, and will secure the long-term operational future of this iconic windpump.

-Thanks to our dedicated volunteers, the windpump can often be seen working on selected weekends throughout the summer (subject to their being sufficient wind).
+Thanks to our dedicated volunteers, the windpump can often be seen working on selected weekends throughout the summer (subject to there being sufficient wind).
 Please keep an eye on our website for details.